 - Using tables, columns, or graphics that confuse the parser

-- Using unusual section headings like "My Journey" instead of "Work Experience"
+- Unusual section headings like "My Journey" instead of "Work Experience"

 Try it free →